 - sharing their experiences and giving their views

 - helping inspect services for children and young people

-- developing other young people’s skills, team building and activity days.
+- developing young people’s skills through team building and activity days.

 The Care Leavers group is separate to the CiCC and gives opportunities to young people, who receive support from the Leaving Care Service.
 These young people contribute to service design including the delivery of local and national policies for Care Leavers.